Illuminator-team/Illuminator/_sources/developer/developer-docstrings.md.txt

 Always adhere to the conventions and style used in the existing code, including naming patterns, indentation, spacing, and structure.
 For example, if camelCase is used for variable names, avoid switching to snake_case.

-Tools like linters and formatters can help enforce these conventions, this project utilises pylint TODO LINK across its codebase.
-This package also helps maintain good coding practices mentioned in TODO LINK.
+Tools like linters and formatters can help enforce these conventions, this project utilises [pylint](https://pypi.org/project/pylint/) across its codebase.
+This package also helps maintain aforementioned good coding practices.
 Any submitted code must pass pylint's format check.

 ## Model Testing